Yuzu2005/Yuzu2005.github.io/README.md

 Level 6: Final Year Group Project
 Level 6: Independent Research Project
 Level 4: Group Project

 During my first year I worked together in a team of 5 to make a top down shooter game.
 I was one of two programmers and was in charge of creating the enemies.
 If you wish to play the game then follow the link via the home page.

 For this project I worked on a couple of mechanics mainly to do with the enemy AI.

-I worked partly on the spawner for enemies however I didn't make it randomly move around.
+-I worked partly on the spawner for enemies however I didn't make it randomly move around.

-Pathfinding around the map and searching for the player.
+-Pathfinding around the map and searching for the player.

-Created melee enemies which ran at the player and did damage when close up
+-Created melee enemies which ran at the player and did damage when close up

-Created shooter enemies which shot bullets at the players
+-Created shooter enemies which shot bullets at the players

-Created a tank which shot giant bullets that added a force to where they hit.
+-Created a tank which shot giant bullets that added a force to where they hit.
 This was also the boss of the game.

 After finishing the project I felt I had learnt a lot about working in a team as well as how to implement enemies and animations into a game.
 However, during the project I couldn't figure out why the enemies kept getting stuck on corners.
 Though now I believe that could easily be fixed by sampling the position of the navmesh.